-For all properties, students must provide their own laundry detergent.
-If you are unsure how to operate the laundry machines, please ask your RA for assistance.
+For all properties, students must provide their own laundry detergent and download the laundry companies app so you can sign up to pay and to be able to get notifications when your laundry is finished. (see flyers in laundry rooms for details) If you are unsure how to operate the laundry machines, please ask your RA for assistance.

 Rainier Place: Laundry machines are located on the 4th floor of Rainier Place.
 Triton Court: they are located on each floor.
-Please go to the on-line service to pay for laundry machines and to be able to get notifications when your laundry is finished.